 A good pair of jeans has been a wardrobe staple since 1873.
 Whether it’s date night or casual Friday, we reach to our favorite pair for comfort and style.
 Denim has a rich history and a precise manufacturing process that brings it from raw cotton to your bedroom closet.

-Where did denim come from?
-How is it made?
-Take the time to appreciate your favorite pair of jeans and learn the fascinating facts about denim!
+Zip up your favorite pair of jeans, and get ready to learn the fascinating facts about denim!

 Jacob Davis and Levi Strauss, of the famous Levi brand, are often credited with inventing denim in 1873.
 They were inspired by a cotton corduroy fabric called “Serge de Nimes” that originated in Nimes, France.

 “Waist overalls,” as jeans were known at the time, were very popular with miners during the Gold Rush.
 With the sturdy twill fabric and metal rivets at points of strain, their pants could withstand tough conditions.
 They were also popular with factory workers, farmers, soldiers, mechanics, and carpenters.

 Over time, denim moved away from its blue collar origins.
 Pop culture icons like James Dean and Marilyn Monroe made the pants fashionable and the world never looked back.

 Baby Boomers started referring to the denim “waist overalls” as jeans in the 1960s.

 Denim was created by hand when it was first invented.
 This involved an intricate weaving process known as weft and warp.
 To create the blue color, manufacturers used a special indigo dye imported from India.
 However, hot temperatures and rough sea conditions caused this dye to quickly fade in color.